 If your insurance carrier denies your claim, it is likely that they have attempted to manipulate the facts of your claim or have attempted to exploit an apparent loophole in your insurance contract to avoid paying you.
 In both of these circumstances, you could likely have a claim for breach of contract or bad faith.

-It is also possible that your claim was denied because your loss allegedly fell within a policy exclusion, which is essentially an exception to your insurance coverage.
+It is also possible that your auto crash claim was denied because your loss allegedly fell within a policy exclusion, which is essentially an exception to your insurance coverage.

 Insurance companies will often attempt to argue that your injuries are within these exclusions, even when they are not, and this is the subject of many lawsuits against insurance companies for non-payment.